Beryl to intensify as deadly storm barrels towards Texas coast

 Tevin Andrews, the minister for the islands, on Friday appealed to the United Nations and humanitarian organisations for “anything that would allow a human being to survive”.

-The neighbouring Saint Vincent and the Grenadines was also badly hit, Simon Springett, the top UN humanitarian official for the eastern Caribbean and Barbados, told AP.
+The neighbouring Saint Vincent and the Grenadines was also badly hit, Simon Springett, the top UN humanitarian official for the eastern Caribbean and Barbados, told The AP.
 At least three more people were reported killed in the country.

 Two people were also killed in Jamaica, where thousands remained without power.